Experimental Design for Causal Effect Identification: Single C-component Identification

 \subsection{Hardness}

-In this section, we study the complexity of the min-cost intervention design problem in \eqref{eq:optimization scc}.
-We show that there exists a polynomial-time reduction from the Weighted Minimum Vertex Cover (WMVC) problem to the min-cost intervention problem.
+In this section, we study the complexity of the minimum-cost intervention design problem.
+We show that despite the substantial decrease in the search space complexity of the optimization achieved through Theorem \ref{thm:singleton} (from Eq.~\ref{eq:optimization} to Eq.~\ref{eq:optimization scc}), the minimum-cost intervention problem in Equation \eqref{eq:optimization scc} remains NP-hard.
+More precisely, we show that there exists a polynomial-time reduction from the Weighted Minimum Vertex Cover (WMVC) problem to the min-cost intervention problem.
 For the sake of completeness, we formally define the WMVC problem. \begin{definition}[WMVC] Given an undirected graph $\mathcal{H}=(V_\mathcal{H},E_\mathcal{H})$ and a weight function $\omega:V_\mathcal{H}\to \mathbbm{R}^{\geq0}$, a vertex cover is a subset $A\subseteq V_\mathcal{H}$ such that $A$ covers all the edges of $\mathcal{H}$, i.e., for any edge $\{x,y\}\in E_\mathcal{H}$, at least one of $x$ or $y$ is a member of $A$.
-The weighted minimum vertex cover problem's objective is to find a set $A^*$ among all vertex covers that minimizes $\sum_{a\in A}\omega(a)$. \end{definition} WMVC is known to be NP-hard \cite{karp1972reducibility}.
-Even finding an approximation within a factor of 1.36 to this problem is NP-hard \cite{dinur2005hardness}.
-In fact, there is no known polynomial-time algorithm to approximate WMVC problem within a constant factor less than two\footnote{Factor 2 approximation algorithms appear in \cite{garey1979computers,papadimitriou1998combinatorial}.}.
-Indeed, WMVC remains NP-hard even for bounded-degree graphs \cite{garey1974some}.
-The following theorem shows that all these statements also hold for the min-cost intervention problem. \begin{restatable}{theorem}{thmNPcomplete} WMVC problem is reducible to a min-cost intervention problem in polynomial time. \end{restatable}
+The weighted minimum vertex cover problem's objective is to find a set $A^*$ among all vertex covers that minimizes $\sum_{a\in A}\omega(a)$. \end{definition} WMVC is known to be NP-hard \citep{karp1972reducibility}.
+Even finding an approximation within a factor of 1.36 to this problem is NP-hard \citep{dinur2005hardness}.
+In fact, there is no known polynomial-time algorithm to approximate WMVC problem within a constant factor less than two\footnote{Factor 2 approximation algorithms appear in \citep{garey1979computers,papadimitriou1998combinatorial}.}.
+Indeed, WMVC remains NP-hard even for bounded-degree graphs \citep{garey1974some}.
+The following theorem shows that all these statements also hold for the min-cost intervention problem.

+\begin{restatable}{theorem}{thmNPcomplete} WMVC problem is reducible to a minimum-cost intervention problem in polynomial time. \end{restatable}

+Note that since the ID algorithm proposed by \citet{shpitser2006identification} can be employed to verify a solution to our problem in polynomial time, the minimum-cost intervention problem is in NP.
+Therefore, we have the following corollary. \begin{corollary} The minimum-cost intervention problem is NP-complete. \end{corollary}

-\begin{restatable}{remark}{remconstantcost} The unweighted version of WMVC problem (i.e., when the weight function is given by $\omega(\cdot)=1$) can be reduced to a minimum-cost intervention problem with the constant cost function $\mathbf{C}(\cdot)=1$ in polynomial time. \end{restatable}
+\begin{restatable}{remark}{remconstantcost} The unweighted version of WMVC problem (i.e., when the weight function is given by $\omega(\cdot)=1$) can be reduced to a minimum-cost intervention problem with the constant cost function $\mathbf{C}(\cdot)=1$ in polynomial time.
+Consequently, the NP-completeness does not stem from arbitrary choice of cost functions.
+This claim is formally proved in Appendix \ref{apdx: proofs}. \end{restatable}